Spanish women shine in dark year for men

 Like Nadal, Marin is a left-hander and when she collapsed onto her back on the court after stunning Li it was almost a carbon copy of one of Nadal's triumphant celebrations.

-"It is a tremendous honour to be compared to him because Nadal is my idol," Marin said in an interview with As.
+"It is a tremendous honor to be compared to him because Nadal is my idol," Marin said in an interview with As.

 "It could be that they compare us because we have the same competitive nature, we never give a ball up for dead, or in my case a shuttlecock," added the 21-year-old from Huelva.